dillonchr/MyResume/README.md

-#Justin Dillon Christensen
+#Dillon Christensen

     <j.dillon.christensen@gmail.com>
-    11106 S 108th E Ave, Bixby, OK, 74008
+    918-284-2712

 ##Objective
 To find a position that allows me to actively pursue rapidly evolving technologies and concepts with a focus to keep my company at the cutting edge of today's online world.

 ##Bio
-With three years of working experience in the technological sector, I provide direction and integral support for projects at iMirus.
-I am self-taught in all the skills I have accumulated over the years.
+I am self-taught and self-driven in all the skills I have accumulated over the years.
 I began as a web developer and today build everything from small static webpages to complicated mobile applications.
 My portfolio of experience extends to websites and software solutions in multimedia, medical, retail, and publishing industries.

 ##Experience
+###Kalibrate
+####Software Engineer
+_December 2014 - Present_ in Tulsa, OK
+* Implemented new features and fixes using test-driven development
+* Administered code reviews for fellow engineers
+* Trained teammates on AngularJS best practices

 ###iMirus
 ####Senior Software Developer
-_January 2012 - Present_ in Tulsa, OK
+_January 2012 - December 2014_ in Tulsa, OK
 * Built and maintained flagship webapp document reader
 * Bugfixes, enhancements, and new features in mobile apps
 * Took the initiative to build in-house utility apps